antronerds/r2-training-courses/docs/MSCADN_interim_course_R2.md

 ##### Finding differences and biological processes

 One of the technologies that can be used to study a disease or biological process is gene expression profiling.
 With this high throughput technology, we determine the mRNA expression of nearly all genes known in a single experiment.<br>
-On this first day of the course, we will look for different subgroups in our data, find genes that make a difference and find cellular pathways that are activated in neuroblastoma patients with an unfavorable prognosis.<br>
+We will look for different subgroups in our data, find genes that make a difference and find cellular pathways that are activated in neuroblastoma patients with an unfavorable prognosis.<br>
 <br>

 ##### Research questions